-Animal Welfare Institute and Wildlife Preserves, Inc. v.
-Kelly Fellner, in her official capacity as Acting Superintendent of Fire Island National Seashore, and the U.S. National Park Service, Civil Action No. 17-cv-6952
+Case Name: Animal Welfare Institute and Wildlife Preserves, Inc. v.
+Kelly Fellner, in her official capacity as Acting Superintendent of Fire Island National Seashore, and the US National Park Service, Civil Action No. 17-cv-6952

 Plaintiffs allege that the NPS violated a deed restriction and, thus, violated New York property law.
 In 1955, Wildlife Preserves conveyed land that is now part of FINS to Sunken Forest Preserve, Inc., which in turn conveyed the land to the United States in 1966.
 Both deeds contain provisions requiring that the parcels be maintained in their natural state and operated as a preserve for the maintenance of wildlife and its natural habitat.
 The NPS violated the deed restrictions when it authorized, through the Plan, the killing of white-tailed deer by hunters, by sharpshooters, or through capture and euthanasia, as well as by authorizing the construction of a fence around approximately 44 acres of a rare maritime holly forest from which deer would be driven out or killed.